top of page

 AllieCloud.jpg

-Allie Cloud, Museum Associate, has been an employee of The Museum BA since 2018.
+Allie Cloud, Education Coordinator, has been an employee of The Museum BA since 2018.
 Prior to 2018, she volunteered at the museum for 4 1/2 years.
 She obtained her Associate's Degree of Arts in History in 2021.
-She has a 3-year-old Dalmatian named Rosemary and a 2-year-old black cat named Sassafras.
+She is currently working toward a bachelor's in American History from Southern New Hampshire University She has a Dalmatian named Rosemary and a black cat named Sassafras.
 She would love to be able to travel back in time and be able to learn more about America.
-Her family tries to visit a museum everywhere they go, just for her!

 NancyBrian.jpg